mikecalvo/msse_seng_5199/week02/testing.md

 ---

 # TestFor
-- Providesconvenient injections for controllers, services and domain classes
+- Provides convenient injections for controllers, services and domain classes
 - Example members added: @TestFor(SomeControllerClass)
   - controller - instance of the SomeControllerClass
   - params - a map of parameters sent to controller methods